-Step 2: Run the below command for each image in the list above, and look for any secrets: docker history <Image_ID>
+Step 2: Run the below command for each image in the list above, and look for any secrets:

 Alternatively, if you have access to Dockerfile for the image, verify that there are no secrets as described above.

 Do not store any kind of secrets within Dockerfiles.